ENG Undergraduate Registration

 The University Class Schedule for Spring 2017 can be found on the “Academics” tab on the Student Link.

-Pre-Registration Advising begins on Monday, March 28, 2016.
-It is your responsibility to make an appointment with your faculty advisor in order to select your courses for the Fall 2016 semester.
+Pre-Registration Advising begins on Monday, October 24, 2016.
+It is your responsibility to make an appointment with your faculty advisor in order to select your courses for the Spring 2017 semester.